 While many doctors may be concerned, even afraid of seeking addiction treatment because they feel it may be detrimental to their careers, avoiding critical recovery is much riskier.
 Where drug abuse leads to ever-rising tolerance levels, more alcohol and increasing doses of the abused drugs must be taken to achieve the same effects and ward off withdrawal symptoms.
 Not only will this become noticeable, but the impairments will grow to where an increased risk of failing to perform effectively while under the influence will result in medical malpractice and disciplinary proceedings against one’s medical license.

-Rehab for Health Care Professionals in West Palm, Florida
+Rehab for Health Care Professionals in West Palm Beach, FL

 Ambrosia Treatment Center offers private customized medical professionals evidence-based addiction programs focused on mental health & substance abuse treatment.
 We know how to help medical professionals recover their professional and personal lives.
 Ambrosia Treatment Center in West Palm, FL offers world-class treatment modalities with: